Shades of gray: Spanish gray

 Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

 Davy's gray

 Davy's gray is a dark gray color, made from powdered slate, iron oxide and carbon black named for Henry Davy.

-The first recorded use of Davy’s gray as a color name in English was around 1940.
+The first recorded use of Davy's gray as a color name in English was around 1940.

+Tundora

+Tundora refers to a dark shade of gray which lies between gray and black.

 Off-grays

 Off-grays are colors that are very close to achromatic grays, but whose red, green, and blue color codes are not exactly equal.

 Xanadu

 Displayed in the adjacent image is the color xanadu.

 The color "xanadu" is a greenish-gray color whose name is derived from the Philodendron.
+The color ultimately comes from the 2001 Resene RGB Values List.

 Platinum

 Platinum is a color that is the metallic tint of pale grayish-white resembling the metal platinum.

 This is supposed to be a metallic color; however, there is no mechanism for displaying metallic colors on a flat computer screen.

 The first recorded use of platinum as a color name in English was in 1918.